NO Butter Cream Cheese Frosting Recipe

 Useful Tips and Tools

-- Personally, I believe in measuring ingredients by weight, which makes my kitchen scale one of the most valuable items when baking.
-The same goes for mymeasuring cups and measuring spoons.
-It’s always a good idea to have these handy and use them when baking rather than trying to guess measurements.
+- Measuring ingredients correctly is crucial to baking or cake decorating.
+Personally, I believe in measuring ingredients by weight, which makes my kitchen scale one of the most valuable items when baking.
+The same goes for my measuring cups and measuring spoons.
+It's always a good idea to have these handy and use them when baking rather than trying to guess measurements.
+Read - how to measure ingredients correctly for baking.

-- After the cream cheese frosting is prepared always keep it sealed well in the fridge.
+- And, after the buttercream is prepared, always keep it sealed well.
+If you keep it in the fridge, wrap the top surface of the buttercream well with parchment paper.
 This will prevent any odor from the other foods to attach itself to the buttercream.
-Therefore, I place my buttercream in a stainless steel storage (we try to avoid using plastic in our home).
-And I also cover the top surface of the buttercream with cling wrap.
+I place my buttercream in stainless steel storage.

 Frequently asked questions